claytv/Disaster-Response-ML-Pipeline/README.md

 3. Go to http://0.0.0.0:3001/

+### View of data

+### Data Cleaning
+When process_data.py is run the following things are done to clean the data
+* Smesplits the category

 ### Web app
 Right when you arrive to the web app you will see a place to type in a message.
 Typing in a message and clicking the classify message box will return classification results for that message
 ![webapp1](webapp1.png)